 “You don’t understand.
 I have a witch after me.”

-I hadn’t meant to tell her.
+I hadn’t meant to blurt that out.
 Desperation has a way of loosening my lips.
 I watched and waited for her to laugh.
 Being pursued by a witch sounded farfetched, even to me.
 To my surprise, her only reaction was to give me an appraising look.
 I felt her gently reading my emotional state.
 Then, it was her turn to drop into her seat.

 “It appears that we have a lot more in common than I thought we did.”